|

 escape-proofon the Early Bird.
 I need you to arrange

-impress on the Captain that they have to be escape-proof.
-Because
+on the Captain that they have to be escape-proof.
+Because we do

 she said.

 "Good."
 He kissed the top of her head.
-"Get some
+"But get

 Hentmirë watched them file out of the doors.
-Then"Legolas
+Then"Legolas!"she

 ran out into the courtyard and threw her arms around his waist.

-"Promise me you'll come home safely!
+"Promise me you will come home safely!
 All of you."

-And if he lets you down, he'll have my axe to deal with."
+you that.
+And if he lets you down, he'll have my axe to

 "I am sorry, sir, but Rib does not allow anyone in the tavern